spec2e/scikit/readme.md

 http://archive.ics.uci.edu/ml/datasets/Wine

 The data are not in the same scale, so I normalize the data using the Normalizer in sklearn.preprocessing.
-You can experiment with different algorithms in the code - should quite easy.
+You can experiment with different algorithms in the code - should be quite easy.